-Psa. cxix.
+Jer. x.
+10. The Lord is the true God; he is the living God, and an everlasting King.
+Acts vii.
+2. The God of glory.
+Ps. exix.
 68. Thou art good and doest good.
 Rom. ix.
-5. Who is over all, God blessed for ever.
-John iv.
-24. God is a Spirit.
-1 Tim. i.
-17. Now unto the king eternal, immortal, invisible, the only wise God, be honour and glory for ever and ever.
+5. Who is over all, God blessed forever.
+'John iv.
+24. God is a spirit.
+1 Tim. xi.
+17. Now unto the King eternal, immortal, invisible, the only wise God, be honor and glory forever and ever.
 Amen.
 Rev. iv.
 8. Holy, holy, holy, Lord God Almighty.
-Psa. cxv.
+Ps. cxv.
 3. He hath done whatsoever pleased him.
 Eph. i.
 11. Who worketh all things after the counsel of his own will.
-Exod. xxxiv.
+Ex. xxxiv.
 67. The Lord God, merciful and gracious, long suffering, and abundant in goodness and truth, keeping mercy for thousands, forgiving iniquity, and transgression, and sin, and that will by no means clear the guilty.

-3. God is unto himself all-sufficient, deriving no help or glory from any of his creatures; but manifesting his own glory by them, unto them, and upon them, having sovereign dominion over them, to do to them whatsoever it pleaseth him; and, by a holy and wise Providence, directing and disposing of them, and all their changes and actions, without any violence to their nature, according to the immutable council of his own will.
+3. God is unto himself all-sufficient, deriving no help or glory from any of his creatures; but manifesting his own glory by them, unto them, and upon them, having sovereign dominion over them, to do to them whatsoever it pleaseth him; and, by a holy and wise providence, directing and disposing of them, and all their changes and actions, without any violence to their nature, according to the immutable counsel of his own will.

 Job xxii.
 2. Can a man be profitable unto God?
 Rom. xi.
-36. For of him, and through him, and to him, are all things: to whom be glory for ever.
+36. For of him, and through him, and to him, are all things: to whom be glory forever.
 Dan. iv.
 35. He doeth according to his will in the army of heaven, and among the inhabitants of the earth.
 Acts xv.
 18. Known unto God are all his works from the beginning of the world.
 Matt. x.
-29. Are not two sparrows sold for a farthing?
-And one of them shall not fall on the ground without your Father.
+29. Are not two sparrows sold for a farthing? and one of them shall not fall on the ground without your Father.
 30. But the very hairs of your head are all numbered.
 Acts xxvii.
 24. So God hath given thee all them that sail with thee.
 31. Except these abide in the ship, ye cannot be saved.
 Acts ii.
 23. Him being delivered by the determinate counsel and foreknowledge of God, ye have taken, and by wicked hands have crucified and slain.

-4. The one infinite and eternal God subsists in three distinct divine persons-the Father, the Son, and the Holy Ghost, all equal; the same in substance, in power, and in glory.
+4. The One infinite and eternal God subsists in three distinct divine persons - the Father, the Son, and the Holy Ghost, all equal; the same in substance, in power, and in glory.

-Matth. xxviii.
+Matt. xxviii.
 19. Baptizing them in the name of the Father, and of the Son, and of the Holy Ghost.
 2 Cor. xiii.
 14. The grace of our Lord Jesus Christ, and the love of God, and the communion of the Holy Ghost, be with you all.
 Amen.
 1 John v.
-7. For there are three that bear record in heaven-the Father, the Word, and the Holy Ghost; and these three are One.
+7. For there are three that bear record in heaven, the Father, the Word, and the Holy Ghost; and these three are One.

-1. "That this world is eternal, or caused by a fortuitous concourse of atoms, without the agency of an intelligent Creator."

-2. "That there are more Gods than one."

-3. "That God hath not determined by an unchangeable decree, every event which comes to pass."

-4. "That God doth not, by a particular Providence, govern all his creatures and all their actions."

-5. "That it is not criminal to be discontented

-with any providential dispensation."

-6. "That there is no distinction of persons in the Godhead; but that man can demonstrate the impossibility of the existence of three persons in the unity of the infinite and incomprehensible Godhead."
+- 1. "That this world is eternal, or caused by a fortuitous concourse of atoms, without the agency of an intelligent Creator. - 2.
+"That there are more Gods than one. - 3.
+"That God hath not determined by an unchangeable decree, every event which comes to pass. - 4.
+"That God doth not, by a particular providence, govern all his creatures and all their actions. - 5.
+"That it is not criminal to be discontented with any providential dispensation. - 6.
+"That there is no distinction of persons in the Godhead; but that man can demonstrate the impossibility of the existence of three persons in the unity of the infinite and incomprehensible Godhead."